 While many eligible safety improvements have an influence on reducing fatal and serious injury crashes, using a data-driven approach will allow the department to maximize the benefit of each dollar invested.
-Nationally, accepted analysis found in the Highway Safety Manual can be utilized to determine the most cost-effective measures for each section of highway.
+Nationally, accepted analysis found in the Highway Safety Manual can be utilized to determine the most cost-effective measures for various sections of roadways.

 Traditional crash and roadway analysis methods mostly rely on subjective or limited quantitative measures of safety performance.
-This makes it difficult to calculate safety impacts alongside other criteria when planning projects.
-Data-driven safety analysis employs a newer approach to identify high-risk roadway features and execute the most beneficial projects with limited resources to achieve fewer fatal and serious injury crashes.
+This makes it difficult to estimate safety impacts alongside other criteria when planning projects.
+Data-driven safety analysis (DDSA) employs a newer approach to identify high-risk roadway and traffic features and execute the most beneficial projects with limited resources to achieve fewer fatal and serious injury crashes.

 The data not only helps make better decisions during the project development phase, but also helps inform the public as to what safety benefits they can expect from their investment.
-DDSA improvements may be implemented on a project level basis or on a program level.
+DDSA improvements may be identified on a project level basis or on a program level.

 DDSA is also used for systemic analysis to identify high-risk roadway features that correlate with particular crash types.
 Severe crashes are widely dispersed, and their location and frequency fluctuate over time.
 Systemic analysis identifies locations that are at risk for severe crashes, even if there is not a high crash frequency.
-We can apply low-cost countermeasures to those locations.
-The benefit is wider, but a more targeted, safety investment.
+Low-cost countermeasures can then be applied systemically across those locations.
+This approach helps ensure funds are expended in the locations with the greatest risk for severe crashes.

-The focus of this measure will be to track how DDSA is utilized in the districts to maximize safety benefits.
+The focus of this measure will be to track how DDSA is utilized in the districts to maximize safety funds.
 The measure will track the number of fatal and serious injury crashes reduced for every safety dollar invested.
-The Highway Safety and Traffic Division will be reviewing and prioritizing Safety projects utilizing calculated benefits during the draft Statewide Transportation Improvement Program phase.
-Projects in each District will be prioritized by Data Driven Analysis.
-The data will follow STIP cycle.
+The Highway Safety and Traffic Division will help review and prioritize safety projects during the draft Statewide Transportation Improvement Program phase and also help estimate the anticipated impacts on crashes.
+The data will be updated annually in accordance with the STIP cycle.

 This represents the average B/C ratio and predicted reduction in severe and fatal crashes for STIP projects programed in years 2020-2022.
-These benefits are calculated over the life of the improvement.
-The department is currently working to have all data driven safety project calculations checked by independent traffic consultant experts to assure the data is all calculated with the same methodology.
+These benefits are calculated over the expected life of the improvements.
+The department is currently working to have the data driven safety analysis process reviewed by independent traffic consultant experts to assure the analysis is performed using a consistent methodology.

 Totals for STIP Years 2020-2022

-Severe Crashes Reduced (Over the Life of the Improvements) Total Safety Dollars Programmed Benefit Cost Ratio Severe Crashes Reduced for Each \$1 Million Invested
+Estimated Severe Crashes Reduced (Over the Life of the Improvements) Total Safety Dollars Programmed Benefit Cost Ratio Estimated Severe Crashes Reduced for Every \$1 Million Programmed

 NW 12 \$ 6,562,000 4.4 1.8

 NE 38 \$ 5,031,000 18.3 7.6

 KCR 15 \$ 7,497,000 4.8 2.0

 KCU 32 \$ 28,286,000 2.7 1.1

 CD 62 \$ 36,998,000 4.0 1.7

 SL 153 \$ 27,185,000 13.6 5.6

 SWR 62 \$ 16,993,000 8.9 3.7

 SWU 65 \$ 4,424,000 35.5 14.6

 SE 21 \$ 18,867,000 2.8 1.1

 Statewide 459 \$ 151,843,000 7.3 3.0